riscv-europe/summit-website-development/summit/2025/demoday.md

 ### Guidelines

-- The university demo day is limited to universities and research institutions (worldwide)
+- The university demo day is limited to universities and research institutions, worldwide.
-- Demonstrators can be results from joint projects with industry, but the focus must be clearly on the academic partner(s)
+- Demonstrators can be results from joint projects with industry, but the focus must be clearly on the academic partner(s).
-- Presentations are limited to an overview slide
+- Presentations are limited to an overview slide.
-- The actual demo should showcase your great results, either around a chip, FPGA or software
+- The actual demo should showcase your great results, either around a chip, FPGA or software.
-- Viewers should understand the relevance of your demonstrator to the growing RISC-V ecosystem
+- Viewers should understand the relevance of your demonstrator to the growing RISC-V ecosystem.

 ### Submission